Context and background

 - Council of Europe’s Recommendation CM/Rec of (2017) on youth work

-In particular, the Convention will seek to build on and advance the work of the European Youth Work Agenda (EYWA) and ensure both symmetry and continuity in promoting youth work policy development and implementation, recognition and quality practice.
+It sought to build on and advance the work of the European Youth Work Agenda (EYWA) and ensure both symmetry and continuity in promoting youth work policy development, implementation, recognition and quality practice.

 Media event to launch the Convention

-Distinguished speakers include Matjaž Gruden, Director for Democracy at the Council of Europe; Michael Teutsch, Acting Director for Youth, Education, and Erasmus+ at the European Commission; and Nina Grmuša, Chair of the Joint Council on Youth.
-Additionally, representatives of the Maltese authorities, including Keith Azzopardi Tanti, Parliamentary Secretary for Youth, Research, and Innovation, will address the audience.
+Distinguished speakers included Matjaž Gruden, Director for Democracy at the Council of Europe; Michael Teutsch, Acting Director for Youth, Education, and Erasmus+ at the European Commission; and Nina Grmuša, Chair of the Joint Council on Youth.
+Additionally, representatives of the Maltese authorities, including Keith Azzopardi Tanti, Parliamentary Secretary for Youth, Research, and Innovation, addressed the audience.

 Preparatory process and steering group

-The Steering Group is the main platform for the preparation of the 4th EYWC and offers a room for regular exchange of information between the European Commission and the Council of Europe, and those who play a role in youth work development at European level.
+The Steering Group was the main platform for the preparation of the 4th EYWC and offered room for regular exchange of information between the European Commission and the Council of Europe, and those who play a role in youth work development at European level.

 Recent Events on Youth Work